jmding8/Pome76/README.md

 # Why?

 TLDR: For me, columnar-stagger and low-profile are not worth it.
-And unibody lets me reuse the Neo65 case.
+And unibody lets me reuse the Neo65 case while still keeping a 95mm gap between hands.

 **Why row stagger?** I have used Kyria (columnar-stagger) and Kinesis Advantage (sculpted key-well) keyboards extensively in the past but found that, for me at least, their main advantages were not related to their alternative form-factors.
 For me, the big strengths of these two keyboards were: